Dietary Supplements in Relation to Mental Focus and Memory

-Vitamin D is associated with our ability to problem solve.
+Vitamin D is associated with our ability to problem-solve.
 Individuals aged 65+ are more able to do tasks involving attention skills, mental shifting, information updating, mental processing speed, recall, and language if vitamin D levels are adequate.
 Buell et al.57 reported that as vitamin D levels decrease, so too does the ability to think clearly and to make the right decisions, quickly.
 Studies in the rat model reported that vitamin D deficient rats have a hard time controlling impulsivity, holding attention, concentrating, and making good decisions58.
 Vitamin D deficiency is observed in those with ADHD59.

 The Dieticians of Canada recommend men and women aged 19-70 to get a minimum of 600 international units (IU) of vitamin D per day, with a maximum of 4000 IU/day.
 Men and women aged 70+ should take a minimum of 800 IU/day, with a maximum of 4000 IU/day as well60.

 Magnesium plays a crucial role in hundreds of physiological processes; as a consequence, it is considered an essential mineral for a healthy body, including a healthy brain61.
 Without adequate intake of magnesium, mental focus and memory are compromised: the nervous system becomes hyperexcitable62; the stress response is triggered63; the capacity to hold attention and to form new memories declines64, and anxiety and depression appear63.
-Magnesium is known as the original chill-pill, and without magnesium to bolster the capacity to stay calm, centred, and emotionally strong, razor sharp mental focus fades.
+Magnesium is known as the original chill-pill, and without magnesium to bolster the capacity to stay calm, centred, and emotionally strong, razor-sharp mental focus fades.

 Psychological stress causes the secretion of cortisol and norepinephrine––hormones that not only mediate the fight-or-flight response but also compromise attention and the ability to perform mental tasks optimally 64.
 Magnesium helps to reduce the stress response by inhibiting the secretion of cortisol and norepinephrine65.

-Magnesium also sits on the surface of neurons and acts like a guard at a gate preventing calcium or the neurotransmitter, glutamate, from overstimulating NMDA receptors.
+Magnesium also sits on the surface of neurons and acts as a guard at a gate preventing calcium or the neurotransmitter, glutamate, from overstimulating NMDA receptors.
 NMDA receptor stimulation excites neurons, and without the presence of magnesium, neuronal stimulation by calcium and glutamate remains constant and behaviourally leads to anxiety and stress and physiologically to neuronal damage and cell death63.
 Moreover, magnesium binds to and stimulates GABA receptors.
 GABA (gamma-aminobutyric acid) is a neurotransmitter that calms the nervous system; without GABA, the brain becomes hyperexcitable, leading to anxiety and inattention62 ––reduced GABA concentration is also linked to ADHD66.

 Magnesium also benefits learning and memory.
 Optimal levels of magnesium are associated with enhanced learning-related plasticity: the development of new neuronal connections in the brain, which solidify the creation of short and long-term memories67.
 In the rat model, Xu et al. found that magnesium protects cognitive function and neuronal plasticity in rats with Alzheimer’s disease (AD); leading to the thought that magnesium therapy may help those with AD and subsequent difficulties with learning and memory68.